← Blog

 Two important rules for storage paths:

 • DB_DATA_LOCATION should be on an SSD.
-The database performance directly affects how fast the UI feels.
+Database performance directly affects how fast the UI feels.

 cd /opt/immich